 I too tried manufactured toppers and pillows but I find this is the most comfortable way for me, and certainly much cheaper.

-J E E Ulliott, Scarborough, North Yorkshire
+J E E Ulliott, Scarborough, North Yorkshire (Spring 2009)

 All hints and tips are provided by readers of our Arthritis Today magazine and aren’t necessarily the views of Arthritis Research UK.